 Action Films – Shootouts, fistfights, car chases, explosions and a host of stunts are commonplace in this genre.
 Also known as “Popcorn Flicks” – most action films are not critically acclaimed, but they do normally have large budgets … and in most cases make good returns on the investments for studios.
-Action films also offer major international appeal.
+Action films also offer a major international box-office appeal.

 Three components in nearly every action film: